 7 Simple Steps to Beautiful Feet

 Invest in a good foot exfoliating scrub because the granules will get into all the creases of your skin and remove dead skin cells, leaving your feet feeling super smooth.
-If you are on holiday or go for a walk on the beach.
-Rub the soles of your feet gently with some sand, it’s a great natural exfoliant but don’t rub too hard because sand is quite rough!
+If you are lucky enought to go for a walk on the beach, rub the soles of your feet gently with some sand.

 There’s nothing like a good foot massage and if no one’s around to lend you a hand it is easy to do yourself.
 It’s best to do after a relaxing bath or shower when your feet are nice and fresh.

 - Start with one foot and apply a some foot moisturiser like our Renew Intensive Foot Cream.

 - Cover the whole foot and massage around your ankles, in between your toes, remember the top of your foot as well.

 - Use your thumbs to work on the top of your foot and your fingers on your soles.

 Massage is excellent for boosting circulation to the feet skin bringing fresh nutrients to all the cells and aiding the release and elimination of toxins.
 You can see the results for yourself.
 Compare the massaged foot to the one that hasn’t been massage and you’ll see the difference.

 Just because toenails don’t grow as fast as your fingernails, it’s still important to keep the trim.
 Always cut straight across with nail clippers and file the corners.
 Never cut around the sides of the nails as you could encourage ingrown toenails.